 This regimen should be continued for 40 days.
-If the sap is not available, 12 grams of neem leaves and three decigrams of pepper can be ground in water and taken.
+If the sap is not available, 12 grams of neem leaves and pepper can be ground in water and taken.

 The leaves, applied externally, are very useful in skin diseases.
 They are especially beneficial in the treatment of boils, chronic ulcers, eruptions of smallpox, syphilitic sores, glandular swellings and wounds.

-They can be used either as a poultice, decoction or liniment.
+They can be used either as a poultice.
 An ointment prepared from neem leaves is also very effective in healing ulcers and wounds.

-If there is any hair loss or it has ceased to grow, washing with the decoction of neem leaves may help.
+If there is any hair loss or it has ceased to grow, washing with neem leaves may help.
 This will not only stop hair from falling but also help their growth.
 Frequent application of oil also destroys insects in the hair.

-Steam fomentation with Margosa decoction provides immediate comfort in cases of earache.
-A handful of Neem leaves should be boiled in a liter of water and the ear fomented with the steam thus produced.
+Steam fomentation with Margosa provides immediate comfort in cases of earache.
+A handful of Neem leaves should be boiled in a litre of water and steam taken.

 Cleaning the teeth regularly with a neem twig prevents gum diseases.
 It firms up loose teeth, relieves toothache, evacuates the bad odour and protects the mouth from various infections.

 It corrects bowel movements and checks onset of fevers, thereby facilitating the normal delivery.
-The use of a tepid decoction of neem leaves as a vaginal douche heals any wounds caused during delivery and disinfects the vaginal passage.
+The use of a neem leaves as a vaginal douche helps in any wounds caused during delivery and disinfects the vaginal passage.